 Tasmania's cool climate keeps the berry bushes and cherry trees at Sorell Fruit Farm full of fruit for most of the year.
 Dress in comfortable clothes suitable for farming because you'll be picking your own berries and cherries from the abundant branches.
 Fill your bucket with the local fruits then stop by the farm's shop for homemade jams, wines, and liquors that make tasty gifts for friends and family back home.
 Before leaving try berry ice cream to satisfy your sweet tooth and refresh you after a long day at work on the branches.
-To visit Sorell Fruit Farm on your trip to Sorell, use our Sorell trip itinerary maker.
+You can plan Sorell trip in no time by asking Inspirock to help create your itinerary.

 Create an itinerary including Sorell Fruit Farm